yuto0214w/notepad/README.md

 |:-:|

 # Description
 I made simple Notepad.
-Do not touch to demand absolutely.
+No demand.
 # Usage
 Type the text on textbox.
 Can show the about, reset, cut, copy, paste, and save at buttons.
 # X11 License